-As a super-busy mum to Cyrus, aged two-and-three-quarters, who has a full-time PR job and a hectic social life, I could be accused of burning the candle at both ends by husband, H.
+As a super-busy mum to Cyrus, aged three-and-three-quarters, who has a full-time PR job and a hectic social life, I could be accused of burning the candle at both ends by tag team partner and Persian husband, H.

 I created ‘Saffron and Cyrus’ as a way of indulging my passion for creativity in my rare, and therefore precious, odd hours of me-time.